loosolab/Datenanalyse-2021/README.md

 The goal of the project is an investigation of the landscape of chromatin accessibility in human cells, computation of transcription factor activity and derivation of transcription factor co-binding and regulatory circuits.

-This is done with single cell ATACSeq data provided by the [CATlas](http://catlas.org/humanenhancer/#!/) database that is processed in multiple steps by various work packages.
+This is done with single cell ATAC-Seq data provided by the [CATlas](http://catlas.org/humanenhancer/#!/) database that is processed in multiple steps by various work packages.

 [Work package 1](https://github.com/loosolab/Datenanalyse-2021/tree/wp1/wp1/):